tomusborne/generateblocks/readme.txt

 * Markup change: Remove headline-wrapper element from Headlines with icons
 * Markup change: Change button-text class to gb-button-text in Button block
 * Markup change: Only output inner gb-button-text span if using an icon
-* Markup change: Output Button block as span if no URL exists
+* Markup change: Output Button block as span element if no URL exists
 * Markup change: Add gb-headline-text span if using an icon in Headline block
 * New: Make all blocks fully responsive when using editor responsive previews
 * New: Add option to overlay gradient over background image